 - 3. Development Costs.
 The preparation and submission of all proposals by any person, group or organization is totally at the expense of such person, group or organization.
 Proposers shall be responsible for any and all costs incurred in connection with the planning and development of the Property.
 The BPDA and the City of Boston shall not be liable for any such costs nor shall be required to reimburse the applicants for such costs. - 4.
 Site improvements.
 All site improvements, including sidewalks, street lights and street trees, shall be paid by the designated Proposer, and the estimated costs for such improvements must be documented in the development pro forma.
 The selected Proposer will pay for the cost of any utility relocation not paid by a utility company.
 The selected Proposer will assume any and all liability for any environmental clean-up pursuant to Chapter 21E of the Massachusetts General Laws.
-The designated Proposer may be responsible for having the Property surveyed, with plans that are suitable for recording, at the expense of the proposer. - 5.
-Policies and Regulations.
+The designated Proposer may be responsible for having the

+Property surveyed, with plans that are suitable for recording, at the expense of the proposer.

+- 5. Policies and Regulations.
 Development of the Property shall comply with the City of Boston's zoning and building regulations and procedures and any other applicable City and/or State code(s).
 The project will be assessed and taxed by the City of Boston under normal real estate taxation procedures pursuant to M.G.L.
 Chapter 59. - 6.
 Signage During Construction.
-During the construction period, the proposer shall provide and display, at their expense, appropriate signage as required by the BPDA.
-Such signage must be approved by the BPDA prior to
+During the construction period, the proposer must provide and display, at their expense, appropriate signage as required by the BPDA.
+Such signage must be approved by the BPDA prior to installation.

-- installation.
 The proposer should also provide signage that describes the project, including the number of affordable units, if applicable. - 7.
 Assumption of Risk.
 The City accepts NO financial responsibility for costs incurred by Proposers in responding to this Request for Proposals.
 Proposers are responsible for any and all risks and costs incurred in order to provide the City with the required submission. - 8.
 Public Property.
 Proposals submitted to DND will become property of the City.
 After opening, all proposals become public documents and are subject to the requirements of the Massachusetts Public Records Law (M.G.L. c.
 4, § 7(26)). - 9.
-Terms of Land Lease.
-After a final proposal has been selected, the Successful Proposer will be contacted by DND to finalize the terms of the land lease.
-The terms of the sale will and must be consistent with this Request for Proposals, including the advertised price and Project Requirements. - 10.
 "As Is" Conveyance.
 DND will convey the property in "AS IS CONDITION" without warranty or representation as to the status or quality of title.
 The Successful Proposer/Buyer shall, to the fullest extent permitted by law, assume any and all liability for environmental remediation pursuant to Chapter 21E of the Massachusetts General Laws.
-Finally, any and all site improvements, such as utility connections and/or street repairs, are the responsibility of the Successful Proposer. - 11.
+Finally, any and all site improvements, such as utility connections and/or street repairs, are the responsibility of the Successful Proposer. - 10.
 Negotiations.
 DND reserves the right to negotiate for changes to the selected proposal.
 These negotiations may encompass values described in the Request for Proposal, as well as values and items identified during the Request for Proposal and negotiation process.
 On the basis of these negotiations, DND may decline to sell the property even after the selection process is complete and negotiations have begun.